kb-dk/repository-mirror/README.md

 ### 2. The user selects a commit or a named release to retrieve

-Depending on the destination status the user need to enter slightly different data
+Depending on the destination status the user needs to enter slightly different data

 1. **staging** - The user may choose the HEAD or any commit in any branch

-2. **production** - The use chooses a named release for publication
+2. **production** - The user chooses a named release for publication

 The two statuses stores data in separate databases and only the latter is public.
 The staging service is a test site for the editorial users.